San Telmo Market Tour

 At the designated time, we'll meet at the entrance to the Franciscan Museum of Monseñor Fray José María Bottaro, on Calle Adolfo Alsina, 380, in front of the Basilica of Saint Francis.

-From here, we'll head over to the San Telmo Market, a popular meeting point since 1897.
+From here, we'll head over to the San Telmo Market, a popular meeting point for locals and tourists since 1897.

-We'll start by walking down Calle de la Defensa, one of the oldest streets in Buenos Aires, discussing the city's history and making a stop at the Manuel Belgrano mausoleum.
-Then, we'll visit the famous Mafalda Statue for photos.
+We'll start by walking down Calle de la Defensa, discussing the city's history and making a stop at the Manuel Belgrano mausoleum.
+Then, we'll visit the famous Mafalda Statue for a photo opportunity.

 Finally, we'll arrive at the San Telmo Market.
-Inside this historic building, you will find colourful stalls selling local products, including meats, fruits, vegetables, antiques, books, and vintage cameras.
+Inside this historic building, you will find a variety of market stalls selling local products, including food such as meats, fruits, and fresh vegetables, as well as antiques, books, and vintage cameras.

-We'll stroll among the market stalls and stop at a popular eatery specializing in Choripán, a chorizo sausage sandwich.
-Here, you'll taste one of these snacks and an empanada, alongside a glass of wine.
+We'll explore the market stalls, stopping at an eatery specializing in Choripán, a popular chorizo sausage sandwich.
+Here, we'll sample this snack and an empanada, alongside a glass of wine.

-Our next stop will be a traditional stall selling 'dulce de leche'.
-You'll taste an authentic Argentinian alfajor and receive a surprise gift to end the tour.
+Our next stop will be a traditional stall selling 'dulce de leche', where you'll taste an authentic Argentinian alfajor and receive a surprise gift to conclude the tour.

-After 3 hours, we'll conclude the tour at the San Telmo Market.
+After 3 hours, we'll end this tour at the San Telmo Market.

 Prices